 The aim is the constitutionally guided coordination of all involved specialised authorities, so that hydrological, ecological and climate-relevant interactions are captured and assessed cumulatively in an integrated expert report.

-Cooperation: Expert input from journalism, river studies and science from the Loisach region; the submission bundles local observations, hydrological expertise and constitutional argumentation.
+Cooperation: Specialist input from journalism, river studies and science from the Loisach region; the submission bundles local observations, hydrological expertise and constitutional-legal argumentation.